isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-bed-bugs-from-carpets/index.md

 ###  **4. Steam Treatment**

 Steam treatment can effectively kill bed bugs and their eggs when used with a carpet shampoo and a compound that kills bed bugs.
 The compound of choice should however not react with the cleaning agent or stain your carpet. - You need a heavy-duty steamer for this task.
 This treatment utilizes at triple action to kill bed bugs, larvae and eggs.
-These[bed bug Steamers](https://pestpolicy.com/best-bed-bug-steamer/)will be a great addition to your DIY store.
+These[bed bug Steamers](https://pestpolicy.com/best-bed-bug-steamer/)willbe a great addition to your DIY store.

 Apart from the steam and the compound, bed bugs will be crushed to death by the physical movement of the steamer brush.